imbo/imbo-face-detector/README.md

 ## Configuration

-The configuration of the application is done by setting environment variables.
+The configuration of the application is done either by setting environment variables or specifying a path to a configuration file.
 All the different variables are described below.

 ## Environment variables